 - €615.10 for courses leading to the diplôme d’ingénieur (engineering diploma).

 Tuition fees are much higher at private institutions, especially business and management schools, and are generally between €3,000 and €10,000 per year.
 Top management schools can charge up to €30,000 a year, however.

 You have to support yourself while you’re studying in France: allow for a monthly budget of around €1,000 in Paris and €800 elsewhere.

 University residences (Citiés-U) both on campus and in towns are managed by regional student-services agencies called CROUS/CNOUS.
 They are the cheapest form of student housing (around €120 per month for a single room) and you’ll need a guarantor.
 You stand the best chance of securing a room if you hold a French government grant, are on an exchange program, or you’re in your second year of a master’s or doctoral course.

 You’ll find private student buildings near most universities in France, with facilities including common rooms, cafeterias, laundry, staffed front desks, garage spaces, and even maid services.
 Rents are around €600–700 per month in Paris or €400–700 per month elsewhere, and you also need a guarantor.
 You can also rent privately.
 Contact the university housing office and student service, or CROUS.

 Grandes écoles and some private institutions have on-campus student accommodation, with rents around €250–350 per month.

 You may also be able to apply for a grant to help pay for accommodation through CAF (Allocations Familiales).

 Students from the EU/EEA don’t need a visa to come and study at a French university but almost everyone else will.
-If you are applying though the CEF procedure (see above), they will organise your visa for you.
-If you are not, you will also need to organise a visa through your French embassy/consulate once you have an offer of a place from the university.
+If you are applying though the CEF procedure (see above), they will organize your visa for you.
+If you are not, you will also need to organize a visa through your French embassy/consulate once you have an offer of a place from the university.
 You’ll have to show evidence of your academic qualifications, study plans, proficiency in the French language (if appropriate) and prove that you have enough funds to support you while you’re studying in France – around €615 per month.